in1side/LoLTournaments/README.md

-# LoLTeams
+# LoLTournaments
 Simple League of Legends web app that allows users to create and manage tournaments they are hosting.
+Players interested can search, apply and modify their applications.

 ## Instructions
 1. Host a PostgreSQL server on port `5432`.